Mansahib-successiveTech/Backend-training/middleware.md

 ##  What is Middleware?

 Middleware in Express.js refers to functions that execute during the **request-response cycle**.
-These functions have access to the `request` and `response` objects, as well as a special `next()` function that passes control to the next middleware in the stack.
+These functions have access to the `request` and `response` objects, as well as a special `next()` function that passes control to the next middleware in the stack

 Middleware is the **core concept** that allows Express to be flexible and modular.
 They can: